-In a candid collection of real-life air travel experiences, seasoned businss traveler Gordon Page shares both humorous and cringey stories of his challenges traveling the world in Seat 29B to appraise aircraft.
-Page leads us through his diverse, often shocking experiences gathered from a million-plus miles of flying.
+In a candid collection of real-life air travel experiences, seasoned business traveler Gordon Page shares both humorous and cringe-worthy stories of his challenges traveling the world in Seat 29B to appraise aircraft.
+Page leads us through his diverse, often shocking experiences gathered from million-plus miles of flying.
 Throughout his entertaining narrative, Page reminds all of us that attitude is the key to viewing travel as an adventure rather than an ordeal.

 Starting at an early age, Gordon Page was obsessed with anything that had to do with airplanes.
 Compelled to always look up to see what was flying overhead, he quickly developed the ability to identify anything with wings.
 Since then, Gordon has spent his life chasing planes.